AnChiLuo/RetinaLayerGauge/README.md

        — The refined binary mask generated after boundary correction and object selection.

 ## Example Results
-After analysis, RetinaGauge displays the Results table and ROI Manager in ImageJ.
+After analysis, RetinaLayerGauge displays the Results table and ROI Manager in ImageJ.
 The ROI Manager contains three types of ROIs for each selected region:
   - Object - Boundary contour of the selected layer.
   - reSkeleton - Refined skeleton used for thickness measurement.